 You might think a trip to Cozumel, Mexico is ideal only for couples and retirees.
-But did you know there are plenty of amazing things to do in Cozumel for kids and families too?
+But did you know there are plenty of amazing things to do in Cozumel with kids too?
+Read on to learn the great things you’ll find in Cozumel for kids and families!

 The island of Cozumel is the perfect place for a family beach vacation!
 With temperatures ranging consistently between 70° and 90° Fahrenheit, and an average of 2,510 hours of sunshine per year, families can enjoy pleasant weather in Cozumel almost all year long.